openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 Edit Components in a Library
 ****************************

-After you have added components to a content library, you can edit, duplicate, or delete them.
+After you have added components to a library, you can edit, duplicate, or delete them.

-For step-by-step instructions for editing, duplicating, or deleting components, refer to the following topics:
+For step-by-step instructions for editing, duplicating, or deleting components, refer to the following topics.

 * :ref:`Edit a Component`
 * :ref:`Duplicate a Component`